How To Use Beta-Alanine: Train Harder With This Unique Amino Acid!

-The research for ?-alanine clearly shows it is a powerful supplement that when combined with specific other supplements significantly increases strength, lean body mass, power and muscular endurance.
+The research on beta-alanine suggests it is a powerful supplement that, when combined with specific other supplements, may significantly increases strength, lean body mass, power, and muscular endurance.

-Research also shows that supplementing with ?-alanine for as short as 4 weeks with as little as 1.6g/day has a dramatic effect on athletic performance in numerous categories.
-It also shows that supplementing with Beta Alanine for longer duration with higher dosages (12 wks or more @ 3.0+g/day) has an even greater effect on performance.
+Research also showed that supplementing with beta-alanine for as short as four weeks with as little as 1.6 g per day had a dramatic effect on athletic performance in numerous categories.
+It also showed that supplementing with beta-alanine for a longer duration with higher dosages (12 weeks or more at 3.0 g/day or more) had an even greater effect on performance.

-Furthermore, these same studies show it is best results occur when using ?-alanine consistently for at least three months.
-There is NO evidence to suggest that cycling off ?-alanine would be necessary or beneficial.
+Furthermore, these same studies showed the best results occur when using beta-alanine consistently for at least three months.
+There was no evidence to suggest that cycling off beta-alanine would be necessary or beneficial.

-A Summary Of Some Of The ?-alanine Studies
+A Summary Of Some Of The Beta-alanine Studies

 - Increased the work capacity of athletes